Commercial Lawn Care Services — Keeping Your Lawn Healthy for Your Clients and Tenants

 We Were "Green" Before it Became a Buzzword

-So, you can take comfort in the knowledge that your local U.S. Lawns was environmentally conscious long before it was a standard.
+You can take comfort in the knowledge that your local U.S. Lawns was environmentally conscious long before it was a standard.
 We’re knowledgeable in the safe application of fertilizers, herbicides, and insecticides.
-In our commitment to protecting the surrounding ecosystem and your landscape investment, chemical applications of fertilizer, disease control treatments, and pest control treatments are always strictly controlled by our landscaping specialists.
+So you can rest assured knowing that our commercial lawn care services will not damage your property, nor will it harm your tenants and clients.

 If you’re ready to provide the best care for your commercial landscape, contact U.S. Lawns today.
-Whether you’re the property manager of an apartment community, retail mall, office, or hospital campus, or you’re responsible for keeping the turf healthy on the grounds of a cemetery, our lawn experts will inspect your property, identify the specific requirements of your landscape, and pinpoint any issues that should be addressed.
-Based on our findings, we’ll design a plant health services program to keep your plants, trees, shrubbery, and grasses healthy and verdant.
+Our lawn care professionals will inspect your property, identify the specific requirements of your landscape, and design a plan to keep your plants, trees, shrubbery, and grasses healthy and verdant.